monsoonmaelstrom/book2/book2.md

 “Are you okay?”
 Liam murmurs.

 “I don’t know,” I answer softly.
 “I want to go throw rocks at shit,” I admit.
 But like the tents, there are no bottles to throw rocks at.
-There aren’t even any rocks unless I want to waste energy digging them out of the dirt.
+There aren’t even any rocks, unless I want to waste energy digging them out of the dirt.

 There’s not much to say to that, so Liam simply nods, and we sit around the fire in silence.
 I would just as soon keep walking until we get to Branton, even if expending the energy to do so would be stupid.
 The fact the others can’t is the only thing really stopping me.